sarahalahmadi/sarahalahmadi.github.io/README.md

 ---

-## Setup, step 3: load your data
+## Searching for names and items

+The employee, entity and item fields are type-ahead search boxes, not dropdowns.
+Start typing and matches appear immediately.
+With 61 employees and over a thousand items, nobody has to scroll.

+- Employees match on **name or employee ID**
+- Items match on **item name or item code**
+- Names that start with what you typed are listed first
+- Arrow keys move through results, Enter picks the highlighted one, the small x clears the field

+A request will not submit unless a name is actually picked from the list, so typos cannot create a mismatched record.

+## Updating the lists later

 Sign in to `log.html` as Specialist, go to **Reference Data**, upload your Excel file.
 It reads the reference sheet and matches columns by header name, in Arabic or English.
-Uploading never affects saved requests.
+That upload replaces what is in `data.js` for that browser, and never affects saved requests.

 ---